Democrats say US President Donald Trump had a 'meltdown' at White House meeting

-Washing his hands of Syria, President Donald Trump declared Wednesday the U.S. has no stake in defending the Kurdish fighters who died by the thousands as America's partners against IS extremists.
+Washing his hands of Syria, President Donald Trump declared the US has no stake in defending the Kurdish fighters who died by the thousands as America's partners against IS extremists.

 Hours later, House Speaker Nancy Pelosi and other top Democrats walked out of a meeting at the White House, accusing him of having a "meltdown," calling her a "third-rate politician" and having no plan to deal with a potentially revived Islamic State group.